vercel/next.js/docs/authentication.md

 - If you want a low-level, encrypted, and stateless session utility use [`iron-session`](https://github.com/vercel/next.js/tree/canary/examples/with-iron-session).
 - If you want a full-featured authentication system with built-in providers (Google, Facebook, GitHub…), JWT, JWE, email/password, magic links and more… use [`next-auth`](https://github.com/nextauthjs/next-auth-example).

-Both of these libraries support either authentication pattern.
+Both of the above libraries support either authentication pattern.

 If you're interested in [Passport](http://www.passportjs.org/), we also have examples for it using secure and encrypted cookies:

 - [with-passport](https://github.com/vercel/next.js/tree/canary/examples/with-passport)
 - [with-passport-and-next-connect](https://github.com/vercel/next.js/tree/canary/examples/with-passport-and-next-connect)